ignitioncoin/ignitioncoin/doc/build-rpi.md

 RASPBERRY PI BUILD NOTES
 ================
 The following steps have been tested on Raspbian stretch, they should work on jessie as well.

 You can check the release codename with `lsb_release -a`

 ## Set up swap
-Check if you have enough swap (should be around 1024 mb): `free -m` If not, change it: `sudo nano /etc/dphys-swapfile` CONF_SWAPSIZE=1024
+Check if you have enough swap (should be around 1024 mb): `free -m`

+If not, change it: `sudo nano /etc/dphys-swapfile`

+CONF_SWAPSIZE=1024

 Turn on swap:
 `sudo dphys-swapfile swapon`

-if you get the error swapon: /var/swap: swapon failed: Device or resource busy then run `sudo dphys-swapfile swapoff && sudo dphys-swapfile swapon`
+if you get the error swapon: /var/swap: swapon failed: Device or resource busy

+then run `sudo dphys-swapfile swapoff && sudo dphys-swapfile swapon && sudo reboot`

-Reboot, check `free -m`
+Ceck `free -m` after reboot

 You should see 1024 mb

 ## Install dependencies